krowngold/Object-Detection-in-Anesthesiology/README.md

 - How does your approach differ from others?
 Was that beneficial?

 The differences in the approach we used compared to the prior project are outlined above.
-It [hopefully] was as we [hopefully] achieved a higher accuracy measure of [filler] mAP@.5 and [filler] mAP@.5:.95.
+We ran fewer experiments given we were time and resource-constrained using full-size images and a larger dataset.
+We were not able to achieve a higher accuracy measure than the current best model.